dereksov/dereksov/README.md

 ### Hi there 👋

-🔭Working on a personal NLP project.
+🔭Working on a personal NLP project to improve my skills.

 <!--
 **dereksov/dereksov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.